AN/PRC-77 Portable Transceiver: History

 There were no changes to the external controls or looks, so the two radios looked and the operating controls were the same.
-The equipment tag glued to the edge of the front panel being the only (external) way to tell the difference.
+The equipment tag glued to the edge of the front panel was the main (external) way to tell the difference.
 The original batteries had a 3 V tap (series diode-reduced to 2.4 V) for the PRC-25's tube filament.
 This remained unchanged so the batteries could operate either radio it was placed in, but the PRC-77 did not use the 3 V tap at all.
 With the more efficient all-transistorized circuitry, and without the DC-DC step-up voltage converter for the tube, the common battery lasted longer in the PRC-77 under the same conditions.
 "OF THE TWENTY-FIVE (25) ELECTRONIC MODULES ORIGINALLY USED IN BOTH THE TRANSMITTER AND RECEIVER PORTIONS OF THE AN/PRC-25, ONLY EIGHT (8) OF THE MODULES USED IN THE AN/PRC-77 ARE INTERCHANGEABLE WITH THE AN/PRC-25.'"

 Today the AN/PRC-77 has largely been replaced by SINCGARS radios, but it is still capable of inter-operating with most VHF FM radios used by U.S. and allied ground forces.
 It was commonly nicknamed the "prick-77" by U.S. military forces.